Exploring the Impact of Physician Burnout on Patient Care Quality and Safety in Healthcare Settings

 Organizational Responsibility and Intervention Strategies

-• Enhancing communication among teams.
+• Enhancing communication within teams.

 The Importance of Discussing Mental Health